 What Professional Pet Hair Removal Does

-Our pet hair removal add-on uses specialized vacuum attachments combined with manual extraction techniques to remove hair from deep in seat fabric and carpet.
-We work systematically across every surface — seats, floor mats, carpet, trunk — using tools designed specifically for this purpose.
+When you search for car detailing pet hair removal near me, this is what you're really after: our pet hair removal add-on uses specialized vacuum attachments combined with manual extraction techniques to remove hair from deep in seat fabric and carpet.
+We're fully mobile across the Bay Area, so we come to your driveway and work systematically across every surface — seats, floor mats, carpet, trunk — using tools designed specifically for this purpose.

 For heavy pet hair situations, this is combined with a full interior vacuum and surface wipe-down.
 The result is a car that doesn't just look clean but actually is clean — no hair left hiding in seams or under the seats.